University of Washington Links

-The Simpson Center’s Executive Board has awarded support to select UW scholars and projects for 2013-2014 year.
-Simpson Center funding sponsors a wide range of activities, including fellowships for UW faculty and doctoral students, cross-departmental research groups, scholarly conferences, and community-engaged collaborations.
-Recipients of awards given in this year’s Fall and Spring funding rounds include:
+The Simpson Center has awarded support to UW scholars and projects for 2014-15 year.
+Simpson Center funding sponsors a wide range of activities, including Society of Scholars and Digital Humanities Commons Summer fellowships for UW faculty and doctoral students, cross-departmental research groups, and scholarly conferences.
+Recipients of awards given in this year’s Fall funding round include:

 How are UW graduate teaching assistants across the humanities and social sciences using technology in their classrooms?
 This year, English graduate students Rachel Arteaga and A.J.
 Burgin have organized Teaching with Technology, a Graduate Interest Group (GIG) at the Simpson Center, so that graduate instructors can share ideas with one another.
 The group provides a platform for both experienced and less-experienced teachers to discuss digital tools (for example, the use of mobile devices, social media, and blogging) in various classroom settings.